njoroge-jane/blog/README.md

-# Minute Pitches
+# BLOGG

 ## DESCRIPTION

-An application which allows users to use one minute wisely.
-The users will submit their pitches in one minute and other users will vote on them and leave comments to give their feedback on them.
+ A personal blogging website where you can create and share your opinions and other users can read and comment on them.
+Additionally, there is a feature that displays random quotes to inspire your users.

 ### SETUP INSTRUCTIONS

-Clone the repository to your local device adding using the link [minute-pitches](git@github.com:njoroge-jane/Minute-Pitch.git)
+Clone the repository to your local device adding using the link [blog](git@github.com:njoroge-jane/blog.git)

 [Live link](https://minutepitchespro.herokuapp.com/)